 In his experience, single-family homes are in greatest demand.
 There is a lot of demand for low-income housing projects, but these aren't financially viable for developers without government subsidy.
 However, including government subsidy in projects increases the overall cost to build, as it triggers prevailing-wage requirements.
 A recent affordable development in the City of Fresno cost around \$400,000 per unit to build.
 Condo-style projects are also a possibility, but in his experience, they don't tend to be successful in this region.
-To keep prices within reach of local residents, recent projects have needed to be built at higher densities.
-A typical project is between 8 and 15 units per acre on small lots, with single-family homes built as two-story structures in order to reach 1,200 or 1,300 square feet.
+To incorporate to this feedback, the City has included Program 14, through which the City will encourage a variety of housing types, which could include duplexes, townhomes, apartment buildings, and condominiums in neighborhoods and new subdivisions.
+Mr. Brandini suggested that To keep prices within reach of local residents, recent projects have needed to be built at higher densities.
+A typical project is between 8 and 15 units per acre on small lots, with singlefamily homes built as two-story structures in order to reach 1,200 or 1,300 square feet.
 Developers need to build higher-density projects to spread out the cost of infrastructure among a larger number of units.
 Demand isn't as high in smaller communities as it is in the cities of Fresno and Clovis.
 These cities have better access to jobs, education, and medical centers.
 VMT mitigation costs increase in communities that are far from these economic centers, so it's less of an issue in closer communities like Sanger, Reedley, Kingsburg, Fowler, and Kerman.
 Coalinga is too far away from the economic center of the region, which causes challenges.
 Many residents of Mendota and San Joaquin have incomes that are too low to afford development at its current costs.
 He indicated that more downpayment assistance and maintenance programs are needed throughout the region.
 Fresno Housing Authority has some, but they're limited.
+To incorporate this feedback, the City will continue to participate in the Fresno County Housing Assistance Rehabilitation Program (HARP) (Program 24), the Fresno County Rental Rehabilitation Program (RRP) (Program 25), and the Fresno County Homebuyer Assistance Program (Program